NacOJerk/log4j-workshop/README.md

-# Log4Shell Workshop
+# Log4Shell Minecraft Workshop - Log4J Vurnabillity
-This repostitory wraps all the code, information and credit for the log4shell workshop
+This repostitory wraps all the code, information and credit for the log4shell workshop.
+It shows how to the log4j vurnabillity could be used to run code, specifically on minecraft clients

 ## Workshop details
 The workshop aims to allow users to test out for themselves the log4j vurnabillity without having to deal with all the techincal details around it.